can-lehmann/owlkettle/docs/widgets.md

 ###### Events

-- edgeOvershot: `proc (edge: Edge)` Called when the usuer attempts to scroll past limits of the scrollbar
+- edgeOvershot: `proc (edge: Edge)` Called when the user attempts to scroll past limits of the scrollbar
 - edgeReached: `proc (edge: Edge)` Called when the user reaches the limits of the scrollbar

 ###### Adders